MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 New-VM -Name $Name -MemoryStartupBytes $MemoryStartupBytes -Generation $Generation -NewVHDPath $NewVHDPath -NewVHDSizeBytes $NewVHDSizeBytes -BootDevice $BootDevice -SwitchName $SwitchName -Path $Path
 Add-VMDvdDrive -VMName $Name -Path $DVDPath
 ```
-3. Use the splatting to create a virtual machine.
+3. Use splatting to create a virtual machine.
 Splatting groups parameters and passes these to a command as a single unit.
 Splatting makes scripts more readable, easier to change and re-use.

 The same script used in step 2 is re-written using the splatting method and looks like: